This blog post was originally posted on June 4, 2014, and was updated on March 25, 2017.

 - Yerbabuena: One of our absolute favorite vegetarian restaurants in Madrid, Yerbabuena (Calle Bordadores, 3) offers hearty plates of healthy comfort food.
 Our favorites include the seitan al ajillo sandwich with vegan cheese and tomato, vegan nachos and the eggplant mussaka.
 Bring your appetite; the portions here are very generous!

-- Viva Burger: If you find yourself in the artsy La Latina neighborhood, stop by Viva Burger (Costanilla de San Andrés, 16) for a buffet lunch.
-Here, you pay by weight for goodies such as veggie paella and meatballs.
+- Viva Burger: If you find yourself in the artsy La Latina neighborhood, stop by Viva Burger (Costanilla de San Andrés, 16) for lunch.
+Here, you’ll find goodies such as veggie paella and meatballs.
 In addition to delicious vegan burgers, you can treat yourself to fresh-pressed juices and vegan desserts.

 - Tiyoweh: This café (Calle San Pedro, 22) has a calming, hippie vibe, and their menu of food, pastries, teas and juices is extensive.
 We love their chai tea with hazelnut milk, carrot-apple-ginger juice and vegan brownies.
 Furthermore, the staff is more than happy to remove cheese from whatever you order.